KD9YQK/ax25meshchat/docs/mesh_protocol_arrl_faq_objections.md

 ## Does this comply with Part 97 intent?

 Yes.

+## Does targeted synchronization change protocol behavior?

+No. Targeted synchronization is an application-layer efficiency feature that requests only specific missing message ranges.
+It does not alter framing, routing, station identification, duty cycle requirements, or emission characteristics.
 The protocol emphasizes transparency, shared-spectrum respect, and experimental use consistent with amateur radio principles.